datagrok/home/README.md

 Dotfiles, little scripts, little libraries, etc.

 I used to do this with CVS,
-then with Subversion and a complicated bespoke symlink-management tool, then with git and an improved complicated bespoke symlink-management tool, now with git, some clever configuration, and no symlinks.
+then with Subversion and a complicated [bespoke symlink-management tool](https://github.com/datagrok/home/blob/66d9758bc9745c3c69130c198ab868a7df5419f6/bin/update-dotfiles-svn), then with git and an improved complicated bespoke symlink-management tool, now with git, some clever configuration, and no symlinks.

 ## Mechanism

 1. `$HOME` is the root of a git work tree.
-2. To avoid accidentally committing most files, place `/*` in `.gitignore`.
+2. To avoid accidentally committing most files, place [`/*` in `.gitignore`](https://github.com/datagrok/home/blob/master/.gitignore#L10).
 3. To avoid having every git invocation discover a root at `$HOME`, relocate the git directory by explicitly specifying `$GIT_DIR`.
-4. To avoid using a bash alias that inserts --git-dir as an argument, create a custom git subcommand that sets `$GIT_DIR`.
+4. To avoid using a bash alias that inserts `--git-dir` as an argument, create [a custom git subcommand](https://github.com/datagrok/home/blob/master/bin/git-home) that explicitly sets `$GIT_DIR`.
-5. To avoid specifying --work-dir as an argument or environment variable, set it into the repository configuration.
+5. To avoid specifying `--work-dir` as an argument or environment variable, set it into the repository configuration.
+   `git home config core.worktree $HOME`

+Downsides:

+- bash completion doesn't work with `git home ...`.

 I was inspired by techniques demonstrated in: